mozilla/application-services/docs/android-faqs.md

 We get a couple things from using JNA that we wouldn't with JNI.

-1. We are able to write a *single* FFI crate.
-If we used JNI we'd need to write one FFI that android calls, and one that iOS calls.
+1. We are able to use the same Rust FFI code on all platforms.
+If we used JNI we'd need to generate an Android-specific Rust FFI crate that used the JNI APIs, and a separate Rust FFI crate for exposing to Swift.

 2. JNA provides a mapping of threads to callbacks for us, making callbacks over the FFI possible.
 That said, in practice this is still error prone, and easy